mawentowski/api-documentation-course-gitpod-test/README.md

 You shouldn't edit the files in this project, except for those in the `personal` directory.
 Create this directory off the root to store any files you'd like to keep untracked by Git.

+## Creating a Copy of `openapi.original.yml`

+In the `openapi` folder, make a copy of the `openapi.original.yml`, naming the copy `openapi.yml`.
+The exercises will tell you to edit `openapi.yml` when the time comes.
+Do not edit `openapi.original.yml` or other besides `openapi.yml` in the project.

 ## Running the Setup Script

 The `setup.sh` script automates the setup of this repository by handling tasks like installing project dependencies, starting Docker, and seeding the database so the API has data ready for use.